Paper delivered to the School of Politics and Government, Birkbeck College, University of London, London, UK, 2000

 There is ample evidence that internaitonal development pressure groups are in need of even greater scrutiny.
 Their power grew during the 1990s, and they have been targeted by international institutions and national governments to be the primary delivery mechanism for international aid projects.
 Much of this process has passed quietly by, with little open debate as to the suitability of these organizations to speak for the poor.
 The most vocal criticisms have come from NGOs based in developing countries, but they have proven to be a weak match for the generously funded publicity operations of Northern NGOs.

 If NGOs represent the next major social and political transformation in the UK and around the world, then an open and vigorous debate is even more urgent.
 NGO leaders are not elected by universal franchise and are only answerable directly to the boards of their respective organizations.
 As Hancock informs us, international development is neither benign nor wholly beneficial.
 It is a major actor in the power dynamics of the world.
-“At a more general level, foreign aid – now worth almost (US) $60 billion a year – has changed the shape of the world in which live and had a profound impact on all our thinking.
+“At a more general level, foreign aid – now worth almost (US) $60 billion a year – has changed the shape of the world in which we live and had a profound impact on all our thinking.
 Consciously or unconsciously we view many critical global problems through lenses provided by the aid industry” (Hancock 1989: xiv).

 Less than 20 percent of aid actually reaches the poor (Raffer and Singer 1996), and two-thirds of the world’s poor live in 10 countries that together receive less than a third of overseas development aid (Raffer and Singer 1996).
 Surely this is testament alone to a failure to help the most exploited in their lobbying efforts.
 It is certainly an unimpressive trickle when taken as whole.